antirez/disque/README.md

 too risky in certain environments, so:

 1. Optionally you can enable AOF persistence (similar to Redis).
 In this mode only jobs data is persisted, but content of queues is not.
 However jobs will be re-queued eventually.
 2. Even when running memory-only, Disque is able to dump its memory on disk and reload from disk on controlled restarts, for example in order to upgrade the software.
 In this case both jobs and queues are persisted, since in this specific case persisting queues is safe.
-The format used is the same as the AOF format, but with additional commands to put the jobs into the queue.
+The format used is the same as the AOF format, but information about queued jobs is not discarded as is usually happens.

 Job IDs
 ---